 The scent of dill brings back memories of homemade tomato soup made by my grandmother.
 She garnished the soup with fresh homegrown dill, straight from her garden.
 Now when I grow dill, I’m taken back to those fond childhood memories of eating her delicious soup, filled with homegrown goodness.
-Dill is easy to grow so let’s find out how you too can grow an abundance of this versatile herb.
+Growing dill is easy so let’s find out exactly how to grow dill so you too can grow an abundance of this versatile herb.

 Dill seeds, flowers and the plant itself are all used in cooking.
 The feathery green foliage of dill is used as a herb while the seeds from the flowers are used as a spice.
 The attractive flower umbels and foliage are also used in sweet flower bouquets as table decorations, provided they are fresh as their quality will deteriorate within a few hours.

 Dill (botanical name Anethum graveolens) is part of the celery family and prefers free-draining soil, with a good amount of organic matter.
 This can be achieved by adding compost and manure to the soil.

 Ideal soil temperature for starting dill is 60-70f (15-21c).
 You can check your soil temperature with this soil and water gauge.

 Grown in the right conditions, dill may grow as a biannual, meaning it will grow for 2 years.
 But more often, dill is grown as an annual herb, meaning it will grow for one season.

 The leaves of dill are commonly referred to as dill weed or leaf dill.